tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 	        response = self.client.get(reverse('rango:index'))

 	        self.assertEqual(response.status_code, 200)
-	        self.assertContains(response, "There are no categories present")
+	        self.assertContains(response, 'There are no categories present.')
 	        self.assertQuerysetEqual(response.context['categories'], [])

 As we are using the Django `reverse()` function to perform a URL lookup, we'll need to make sure that the correct `import` statement is included at the top of the `tests.py` module, too.